About PreventHer

 • Organize educational workshops every year about topics related to Breast cancer.

-• Walking to local events, and working with local institutions.
+• Walk to local events, and working with local institutions.

 Support